 As soon as the post office lobby was empty, Ted locked the front door, and flipped the sign in the window from open to closed.
 It was lunch time, after all, his time to do as he pleased.
 Once he was hidden away in the back room, he lifted a bottle of a dark red pinot noir from his bottom desk drawer.

 The bottle’s label was of the deepest black, its outer border sparkling with three thin lines of silver.
 Lightning bolts cut through the black, two in a muted shade of pewter, a third of deep red.

 And across the bottom glowed the pinot noir’s name—Revelation.

 Ted had found his vintage on sale for $9.99, just under the cheap wine limit, at a shop in western Vermont.
 Convinced it was a winner after only one taste, he bought two cases.

-He’d studied the winning entries from previous years, and decided that his notes had to be humorous yet elegant, witty yet understated, entertaining and yet keenly intelligent.
+He’d studied the winning entries from previous years, and decided that his description had to be humorous yet elegant, witty yet understated, entertaining and yet keenly intelligent.

 Even though wine snobs seemed to cop an attitude about vintages blended from a variety of grapes, Ted had decided that that was a standard worth ignoring.
 So he intended to call his pinot noir “well-traveled,” a phrase that implied the vintage’s origins without giving away the game.

 He pushed the last bite of his lunchtime repast into his mouth, raised his hands over his computer keyboard like a pianist about to tackle a piece of complex Beethoven, and leaned forward to type.